mpromonet/v4l2camera/README.md

 =======
 Web server for V4L2 interface

-The HTTP server use mongoose to give access to Vindeo4Linux interface and the web interface use AngularJS.
+The mongoose HTTP server give access to the Video4Linux interface and the web interface use AngularJS.

 License
 ------------